 Our organization is planning to hire an outside consultant to take over my duties as Interim Director during my sabbatical.
 Is that acceptable?

-No. One of the purposes of the Sabbatical Program is to strengthen the secondary level of leadership at San Diego and Orange County nonprofits.
+No. One of the purposes of the Sabbatical Program is to strengthen the secondary level of leadership in San Diego nonprofits.
 Applications are viewed most favorably when the organization has a plan to elevate one or more people from within the staff to provide interim leadership.
 Proposals to involve board members or outside consultants as interim leaders are not allowed.

 How do people use their sabbatical time?